Meet the team

 Yasser Karam

-Yasser completed his double major undergraduate in Biomedical and Electrical Engineering at the University of Witwatersrand.
-He started his MASc in Biomedical Engineering in September 2022 at the University of Toronto under the supervision of Dr. Shehroz Khan and is actively working on investigating features of circadian rhythms within STICS data.
+Yasser completed his double major undergraduate in Biomedical and Electrical Engineering at the University of Witwatersrand and completed his MASc in Biomedical Engineering in September 2024 at the University of Toronto.
+He is continuing work on the team as a PhD candidate, actively working on investigating location data for predicting infection risk and optimizing prevention measures.

 Zain Hasan